Linear and nonlinear stability of rate-and-state faults: Summary and conclusion

-In parallel, we also characterize the loss of non-linear stability in terms of non-linear solutions for diverging slip rate introduced previously in the literature [\emph{Rubin and Ampuero}, 2005; \emph{Viesca}, 2016a,b; \emph{Viesca}, 2023] We present an additional solution in which slip rate diverges but is laterally confined, or ``pinned", by fault boundaries.
+The loss of linear stability on faults or asperities with $L>L_c$ indicates the potential emergence of unstable slip transients, which may or may not reach seismic slip rates.
+To ascertain if the instability can eventually nucleate an earthquake or is limited to a slow-slip transient, we also consider the loss of non-linear stability in terms of non-linear solutions for diverging slip rate introduced previously in the literature [{\it Rubin and Ampuero}, 2005; {\it Viesca}, 2016a,b; {\it Viesca}, 2023].
+We present an additional solution in which slip rate diverges but is spatially confined, or ``pinned", by fault boundaries.
 These pinned solutions represent the minimum nucleation length of a fault.
-We provide accurate, approximate expressions for the dependence of pinned $L_p$ on the ratio $a/b$.
-We also provide such expressions for larger, so-called ``free" nucleation length $L_f$ as it depends on $a/b$, based on previous numerical solutions for $L_f$ over the entire range of rate-weakening $a/b$ [\emph{Viesca}, 2016a,b]. $L_f$ is the expected nucleation length when the fault size is larger than $2L_f$.
+We provide accurate, approximate expressions for the dependence of the pinned nucleation half-length $L_p$ on the ratio $a/b$.
+We also provide such expressions for larger, so-called ``free" nucleation half-length $L_f$ as it depends on $a/b$, based on previous numerical solutions for $L_f$ over the entire range of rate-weakening $a/b$ [{\it Viesca}, 2016a,b]. $L_f$ is the expected nucleation length when the fault size is larger than $2L_f$.
 Unlike the results for linear stability, $L_p$ and $L_f$ are independent of the manner of loading, with the exception of the issue of spatial confinement, and can be considered universal.